-An unfortunate incident that morning.
-A chunk of occurred wood flew into Darcy's eye while he trying to break a log.
-Virve and Fiona cleaned and bandaged his eye, and everyone was concerned about whether he could negotiate the slippery rocks with functional eye.
-Because he had to be careful, I think he fell fever times than the rest of us.
-Darcy's eye recovered over the next week. but I will always remember him picking his way through the fog across the rocks, with his dark beard and white eyepatch making him look like a lost pirate.
+unfortunate incident An occurred that morning.
+A chunk of wood flew into Darcy's eye while he was trying to break a log.
+Virve and Fiona cleaned and bandaged his eye, and everyone was concerned about whether he could negotiate slippery rocks with the one functional eve.
+Because he had to be careful, I think he fell fewer times than the rest of us.
+Darcy's eye recovered over the next week, but I will always remember him picking his way through the fog across the rocks, with his dark beard and white eyepatch making him look like a lost pirate.

-That morning, the walking was rocks largely on beside Lake Superior, and entirely in the fog.
-Every step had to be taken with A boot placed on slippery lichen result can in a body deposited unceremoniously on the rocks or in the lake.
-Morrison Harbour was particularly enchanting its islands partially appearing through the mist.
+That morning, the walking was largely on rocks beside Lake Superior, and entirely in the fog.
+Every step had to be taken with A boot placed on slippery care. lichen can result in a body deposited unceremoniously on the rocks or in the lake.
+Morrison Harbour was particularly enchanting with its islands partially appearing through the mist.
 The water was dead calm until a family of mergansers swam past.

-NEXT ISSUE look for the insightful conclusion to Steve Taylor's feature about weekend а beautiful and alluring Pukaskya National Park.
+NEXT ISSUE look for the insightful conclusion to Steve Taylor's feature about a weekend in beautiful and alluring Pukaskwa National Park.

-THE VOYAGBUR TRAIL NEWS is published three times per year.
+VOYAGEUR TRAIL NEWS THE is published three times per year.
 Thanks to Steve Taylor for handing over the reins to fledgling copy boy-come editor, Guy Smith.
-New recruits to the exciting world of trail news iournalism are encouraged.
-We need assistance in typing and printing - contact the Editor, Guy Smith, if you volunteer some time.
+New recruits to the exciting world of trail news journalism are encouraged.
+We need assistance in typing and printing - contact the Editor, Guy Smith, if you can volunteer some time.
 Your articles and news submissions are always welcome!
-Submissions for Spring Issue should be given to the Editor by March 25, 1988.
+Submissions for the Spring Issue should be given to the Editor by March 25, 1988.
 Send to Box 66, Sault Ste.
-Marie, Ontario, P6A 5L2
+Marie, Ontario, P6A 5L2.